avencat/spider/docs/protocol.md

 **Command:** GREET
 ```
-Timestamp Type  Username
+Timestamp Type  Len_username  Len_key Username  Public_key
-long      char  "char*"
+long      char  int           int     char*     char*
 ```
 **Reply:**
 RPL_ID

 **Description:**
 The client send a GREET command when no ID is found in the registry.
+A Username and a public key generated client-side must be sent.
-The server should reply with a new ID which should be store in client registry.
+The server should reply with a new ID and a public key which should be stored in client registry along to the client private key.

 #### HELLO